 Men can help prevent violence by sharing positive messages about consent and gender equality.
 There are wonderful resources being created locally.
 Kinley, an Island musician, released a powerful music video in June 2017 for her song “Microphone.”
 Her work shows how important it is to educate and empower young people to make consent a priority in their relationships.

-Women and men are not treated equally.
+The challenge: Women and men are not treated equally.
 This has negative effects on women, affecting all parts of their life, from their wages to their safety.
 Gender inequality harms people and their intimate relationships.

 Intimate partnerships need significant trust and respect for the relationship to be healthy.
 Supportive communication, shared decision-making, and a solid foundation of respect and honesty also reduces conflict and promotes a healthy relationship.

-Men and boys may feel uncertain about what action to take when another man speaks about his partner in an insulting way.
+The challenge: Men and boys may feel uncertain about what action to take when another man speaks about his partner in an insulting way.

 Some men excuse insulting comments against women as “guy talk.”
 As more men speak out, our culture around “guy talk” will change.
 We can encourage others to avoid talking in a negative way about their partner or ex-partner.

 Talking about a relationship with friends can relieve stress.
 However, when we feel someone’s comments about their partner have become demeaning, we can object.
 We can send the message that it’s never okay to put others down.